Tenants: Things you should know

 The tacit renewal of the unfurnished rental lease is three years, compared to 1 year for furnished rentals.
 The legal time to give the notice to leave a furnished rental is three months; it drops to 1 month in all urban areas where rentals, whether empty or furnished, are hard to find.
 Paris is among these areas.
 For furnished apartments, the notice is always one month.

-Please note that the lessor is entitled to request a 2-month deposit for the furniture and household appliances provided in the case of furnished rentals!
+Please note that the lessor is entitled to request a 2-month security deposit for the furniture and household appliances provided in the case of furnished rentals!
 Indeed, this deposit makes it possible to cover any possible deterioration of the accommodation and its fittings.

 One crucial difference between Furnished and Unfurnished rentals is that if the Apartment you rent is for sale, the landlord must give the first choice to the tenant who rents unfurnished, but he/she is not obliged to if the rent is furnished.